How to Prepare Geomatics/Surveying Engineering for GATE Civil?

 Let’s start our topic-wise discussion (most important concepts are bold & italics).
 It is advisable to prepare separate notes for formulae and for working out numerical questions.
 Approximate time required for each chapter is mentioned along with it which can be varied according to individual interests.
 The textbook(s) to be referred are mentioned in a separate comprehensive blog which you should refer.

 1. BASIC CONCEPTS (1 DAY)

-Principles of surveying, scale of a map (RF), measuring scales (plane scale, diagonal scale, Vernier scale, micro scale, chord scale), errors due to shrinkage of map & wrong measuring scale, accuracy & precision.
-Practice 3 problems each on Vernier scale & errors in map.
+Principles of surveying, the scale of a map (RF), measuring scales (plane scale, diagonal scale, Vernier scale, microscale, chord scale), errors due to shrinkage of map & wrong measuring scale, accuracy & precision.
+Practice 3 problems each on Vernier scale & errors in the map.

 2. LINEAR MEASUREMENTS & CHAIN SURVEY (1 DAY)